A Linux compatible version of OneNote

 p3x-onenote and it's enough.
 Once the pages are loaded.
 It is fast, since it's own process without a browser and is in the tray, you don't have to re-load everything again.
 So it is very usable and after all pages are loaded, quick.

-You can try, you loose nothing.
+You can try, you lose nothing.

-I think it only happens, if you kill the
+This only happens if you kill